 Port light brings to life the stories of these boats.

 Port Light shares stories from the heyday of boat traffic across the sounds, when villages and towns were looking brightly towards a better and more prosperous future.
-This growth and development spurred by the maritime connections led to public projects, roads and the bridges, that ultimately lead to the boats becoming obsolete.
+This growth and development spurred by the maritime connections led to public projects, roads and the bridges, that ultimately led to boats becoming less depended upon.
 Port Light captures this lost history.